careenfoord/scisorATAC/README.md

 - Num_Downsampled_Reads: Number of reads you wish to down-sample to.
 - example: to replicate example data.
 Automatically set value if not specified = FALSE.

-To see an example output for Macaque PFC chr22 V. Macaque VIS chr22 run:
 ```{r downsampleReads, include = TRUE, eval = FALSE}
 downsampleReads(Num_Downsampled_Reads = 10, example = TRUE)
 ```